eye-division/rosa-prod-site/_projects/gravity-fields-festival-2018.md

     description: Big Space Show with the Science Museum
 ---

-The fourth Gravity Fields Festival celebrating arts and science, and the area's links to Sir Isaac Newton who grew up in Grantham, Lincolnshire.&nbsp; Our 2018 theme also drew inspiration from the Lincolnshire botanist Sir Joseph Banks who travelled with Captain Cook on HMS Endeavour and gathered plants and wildlife specimens across the globe.
+The fourth Gravity Fields Festival celebrating arts and science, and the area’s links to Sir Isaac Newton who grew up in Grantham, Lincolnshire.
+Our 2018 theme also drew inspiration from the Lincolnshire botanist Sir Joseph Banks who travelled with Captain Cook on HMS Endeavour and gathered plants and wildlife specimens across the globe.